thfabian/sequoia/README.md

 ## Introduction

-Sequoia is a collection of different tools to create 3D games for Windows and Linux using C++, Python and Lua -- The project is still in very early development!
+Sequoia is a collection of tools to create 3D games for Windows and Linux using C++, Python and Lua

+> The project is still in very early development!

 ## Project organization
 The project is organized in a couple of subdirectories.